mwchung24/stORM/README.md

 end
 ```

-The class with the `has_many` association usually does not contain a foreign key.
-This is a one-to-many relation and this method defines an instance method on the name that is passed in through the params.
-The associated models are returned in an array.

 `:class_name`

 The class name option should either be a symbol or string.
 The name provided in the parameter is used and converted to `CamelCase` and singularized.
 If the name provided was dog, then the class name would be Dog.